AdobeDocs/learning-manager.en/help/migrated/authors/feature-summary/courses.md

    The following are the types of enrollments:

-   * **Manager nominated:**&nbsp;Only managers can nominate these courses.
+   * **Manager nominated:** Only managers can nominate these courses.
 A learner cannot enroll to these types of courses.
-   * **Manager approved:**&nbsp;Managers approve these courses.
+   * **Manager approved:** Managers approve these courses.
 Learners can sign up for these courses, but they are not enrolled directly to these types of courses without Manager’s approval.
 A notification request is sent to Managers when learners sign up for these types of courses.
 Upon Manager approval, these courses are listed as enrolled for learners.
-   * **Self-enrolled:**&nbsp;Learners can directly enroll themselves to these types of courses.
+   * **Self-enrolled:** Learners can directly enroll themselves to these types of courses.

 1. To save the changes, click **Save**.
-To publish the course, click&nbsp;**Publish**.
+To publish the course, click **Publish**.

 ## Create a course - Advanced workflow {#createacourseadvancedworkflow}